 Type of contact Procedure If the customer is dissatisfied with the response, their complaint is escalated to Stage 2.
 Customer receives acknowledgement within 5 working days Complaint passed to manager of the officer who provided a Stage 1 response.
 The deadline for response is 10 working days from acknowledgement Officer responds directly to customer.
-This is stored in the 3Cs system as a Stage 2 response If the customer is dissatisfied with the response, their complaint is escalated to Stage 3.
+This is stored in the 3Cs system as a Stage 2 response escalated to Stage 3.
 This is the final stage in the complaints process.
 Stage 3 Customer receives acknowledgment within 5 working days Complaint passed to CMT lead for response.
 The deadline for response is 15 working days from acknowledgement CMT lead responds directly to customer.
 They state that this is final response within our 3Cs process and give contact details for the LGO as a final course of redress.
 Their response is stored in the 3Cs system as a Stage 3 response.
-The next section explains the LGO process.
+Section 2 explains the LGO process.

-- 1.4 Contact was split into three high level service areas: - o Communities, Environment, Leisure and Planning (CELP) - Growth and Infrastructure (GI) - o Policy, Resources and Customer Services (PRCS)
+- 1.4 Contact was split into three high level service areas: - o Communities, Environment, Leisure and Planning (CELP) - o Growth and Infrastructure (GI) - o Policy, Resources and Customer Services (PRCS)